-The day will begin with breakfast in the dining facilities at the Campus Village.
+The day will begin with breakfast in the dining facilities at the University of Denver.
 Students will take the campus shuttle or city bus from downtown Denver to the University of Colorado Anschutz Medical Campus.
 A typical daily schedule includes:

 - 9:00am - 11:30am: Lectures and related activities.